vijaymm111097/vijaypython/day1.md

 Performance	                        Generally slower due to added abstractions and layers              	Generally faster due to direct hardware access
 Memory management	                    Automatic memory management (garbage collection)	                  Manual memory management
 ```
+# garbage collection in python
+Python deletes unwanted objects (built-in types or class instances) automatically to free the memory space.
+The process by which Python periodically frees and reclaims blocks of memory that no longer are in use is called Garbage Collection.